josephryan/Almazan_et_al_auricles_regen/01-MONTE_CARLO/README.md

 #### mcmc_single_copy.pl

-Script to run the Monte Carlo analysis
+Script to run the Monte Carlo analysis.
+It may be necessary to adjust global variables (in all caps at top of script).

 #### 1870_gdor.txt